-There is ample indoor space spread across 2 different sized rooms (fully air-conditioned) and a large verandah space.
-The children in the Hungry Caterpillars love our beautiful large playground and outside exploration spaces.
+There is ample indoor space spread across 4 different sized rooms (fully air-conditioned) and a large verandah space.
+The children also love our beautiful large grassy playground and outside exploration spaces.

-There are 4 permanent Educators that make up our wonderful Hungry Caterpillars team.
-Our Lead Educator is Ella (also our centre 2IC), who holds a Diploma qualification and 12+ years experience working with all ages and has been working at NT Explorers for 5+ years.
+There are 5 permanent Educators that make up our wonderful Hungry Caterpillars team.
+Our Lead Teacher is Ella (also our centre 2IC), who holds a Diploma qualification and 13+ years experience working with all ages and has been working at NT Explorers for 5+ years.
 Ella is also studying her Bachelor of Early Childhood.
-Our other wonderful room educators are; Linda who is Bachelor qualified teacher with 13 years experience including teaching in an international school; Pracilla who holds a Certificate III in Early Childhood, 10+ years experience working with all ages and been with the centre for 3.5yrs; Kriss- Diploma, 10+ years experience working with all ages, working at NT Explorers for 5 years; Amy who holds a Diploma and currently studying her Bachelor with 7+ years experience; Chantelle who holds a Diploma and currently studying her Bachelor with 5+ years experience; Shani who holds a Diploma with 4+ years experience and David who holds a Diploma qualification with 11+ years experience in early childhood.
+Our other wonderful room educators are; Linda who is Bachelor qualified teacher with 13 years experience including teaching in an international school; Pracilla who holds a Certificate III in Early Childhood, 10+ years experience working with all ages and been with the centre for 3.5yrs; Kriss- Diploma, 11+ years experience working with all ages, working at NT Explorers for 5 years; Amy who holds a Diploma and currently studying her Bachelor with 7+ years experience; Chantelle who holds a Diploma and currently studying her Bachelor with 5+ years experience; Shani who holds a Diploma with 4+ years experience and David who holds a Diploma qualification with 11+ years experience in early childhood.
 David have been working at NT Explorers since we opened in 2013!
 Taisia also regularly helps out in the room and she is in the final stages of her Diploma studies.